mobialia/gwt-android-emu/readme.md

 GWT Android Emu
 ===============

 This library emulates some Android APIs over GWT.
+The idea is to allow porting your Android Apps to HTML5 and run them in Chrome, Firefox OS, PhoneGAP, etc.

+The components that this library emulates are:

 * Activities
 * Menu and MenuItems
-* AlertDialogs (partial)
+* AlertDialogs
 * Toasts
 * SharedPreferences
 * Handlers and Messages